 - Update your LinkedIn profile and clean up your Facebook and Instagram accounts. - Review the list of companies participating in the career fair.
 Determine your target companies. - Send email messages to representatives at the companies you are targeting.
 Briefly introduce yourself.
 Let them know that you are looking forward to stopping by their booth at the conference.
 This may lead to their scheduling an on-site interview with you before you arrive at the conference. - Determine the order in which you plan to visit company booths.
 Consider visiting a couple of your "B" companies first for practice.
 Then tackle your "A" companies when you feel confident. - Research your target companies.
 Use the Management Library databases, especially Mergent Online (the Investext tab allows you to find SWOTs and analyst reports), the Vault Guides, Mergent Intellect (the Call Prep Sheet and Executive Conversation Starters can be found in the link to the First Research industry reports), and Factiva (for the latest news stories).
-Remember to read the corporate websites, especially 10-Ks and press releases. - Consider using Twitter, Facebook, and Instagram to follow the various conferences and companies. - Perfect your 30- to 60-second pitch: - " state where you are going to school - " describe your target function and why it interests you - " briefly highlight your work experience - " include a memorable point about yourself - " explain why you're enthusiastic about the company - mention that you'd like to hear about career opportunities within your target function at the company
+Remember to read the corporate websites, especially 10-Ks and press releases. - Consider using Twitter, Facebook, and Instagram to follow the various conferences and companies. - Perfect your 30- to 60-second pitch: - " state where you are going to school - $\,\gg\,\,$ describe your target function and why it interests you - " briefly highlight your work experience - " include a memorable point about yourself - " explain why you're enthusiastic about the company - " mention that you'd like to hear about career opportunities within your target function at the company - Apply for jobs on the career fair website a couple weeks before the career fair.
+This is another way that you may be able to get on the closed interview list before you get to the conference. - Complete the PAR (Problem-Action-Result) worksheet in this book.
+Practice your PAR skills and case questions in mock interviews.

-- " see page 14 for more detailed guidance in developing your pitch. - Apply for jobs on the career fair website a couple weeks before the career fair.
-This is another way that you may be able to get on the closed interview list before you get to the conference. - Complete your PAR (Problem-Action-Result) worksheet on pages 20-22.
-Do mock interviews.
-Practice case questions. - Participate in preconference training sessions that may be offered by the sponsoring organizations, the CMC, or clubs.
+- Participate in preconference training sessions that may be offered by the sponsoring organizations, the CMC, or clubs.
 It would be great to be able to tell the recruiter what you learned by participating in their webinar. - Prepare as you would for on-campus interviews in January.
 The interviews will be as rigorous, and the recruiters expect candidates to be prepared, regardless of the fact that you are just starting your core classes.
-Be prepared for functional-specific questions.
+Be prepared for functionalspecific questions.